Turn Your House into Your Dream Home: A Guide to Home Remodeling

 So what’s your goal?
 Do you want to add another floor to your home or renovate just the façade?
 Maybe you want to give your old kitchen a makeover?

+Be definite with your project scope, as the size of the project will dictate the size of your budget, and vice versa.
 Figure out what you really, really want so you can get accurate project quotes.
 This will make your contractor's job easier.

 Step 2: Consult a Trustworthy Professional

-Both consequences will have you spending more money than planned.
+You'll end up spending more money than planned.
 Save money and time by consulting the following professionals:

 • Architect - If you’re renovating the façade of the house, an architect will help you create an outstanding look based on your aesthetic tastes.

-• Engineer – If you’re building an additional floor or an extension, you need to work with a civil engineer to make sure that the plan will have structural integrity.
+• Engineer - If you’re building an additional floor or an extension, you need to work with a civil engineer to make sure the plan will have structural integrity.

-• Interior designer – Interior designers don’t only beautify your home―they also make sure that no space goes to waste.
-Moreover, they make sure that the general contractor adheres to the house renovation design plan.
+• Interior designer - Interior designers don’t only beautify your home―they also make sure no space goes to waste.
+Moreover, they make sure the general contractor adheres to the house renovation design plan.

 Step 3.
 Plan Your Budget